-Wayne J. Grace, 70, has been a director since 2003.
+Wayne J. Grace, 71, has been a director since 2003.
 He is Retired Managing Director of UHY Advisors MO, Inc., a tax and business consulting firm.
 Mr. Grace was the founder and Managing Director of the accounting firm Grace Advisors, Inc., where he served from 1983 to 2004.
 Mr. Grace began his career with the St. Louis, Missouri office of Fox & Company, which spanned from 1966 to 1983.
 While serving at Fox & Company he became both partner and partner in charge prior to his departure in 1983 to begin Grace Advisors, Inc. During his tenure at Fox & Company he was a member of the National Consulting Services Steering Committee.
-Mr. Grace served on the Board of Managers for the YMCA of the Ozarks from 1985 to 2005.
-Mr. Grace served as a director of Siegel-Robert, Inc., a privately held plastics product manufacturer from 2006 to 2008.
+He is currently director and Audit Committee chairman for Benjamin F. Edwards & Company, a St. Louis-based investment firm.
+Mr. Grace served as a director of Siegel-Robert, Inc., a privately-held plastics product manufacturer from 2006 to 2008.
 Mr. Grace is a Certified Public Accountant.